arnmap/arnmap/README.md

 export AWS_PROFILE=arnmap-test
 ```

-The integration test suite is deliberately designed to avoid silently using whatever AWS credentials happen to be installed on a developer's machine.
+AWS credentials should remain in the AWS credential/profile configuration rather than being placed in `.env`.

 ## Environment Configuration

-The repository contains `.env.example` as a template for local test/resource configuration.
+The repository contains `.env.example` as a template for local integration-test configuration.

 Copy it: